 9. Sweet Potatoes

 The root has a high content of vitamins A and C. These vitamins are essential for your skin and immune function.
-Further, sweet potatoes are both fat and cholesterol-free food in addition to a large portion of the fiber.
+Further, sweet potatoes are both fat and cholesterol-free food in addition to a large portion of the fibre.

 10. Chicken Stock